 What I think about Dragon Professional Individual 15 after many years of using dragon naturally speaking programs.

-This post was dictated into dragon v15.
+This post was dictated into Dragon Professional Individual v15 (Link to Amazon for price and availability).
 Without Dragon, 80% of the content I have online on my various websites simply won’t exist.
 I am a slow pathetic typist.
-Unfortunately, being self-taught computer user, I never had a solid typing foundation.
+Unfortunately, being a self-taught computer user, I never had a solid typing foundation.
 While I consider myself to be very good with computers today, bad habits mean I still can’t type fast or well.

 No matter how bad it was, there was 1 redeeming factor.